bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 how to arrive at these expressions below and just describe the intuitive interpretation here.

-First up, the overall distribution of the latent variables :math:`\pi`.
+First up, the distribution of the prior mixture weights :math:`\pi`.
 Assuming you know all the values of the latent variables (i.e. :math:`r_{ik}`: how much each point :math:`x_i` contributes to each cluster :math:`k`), then intuitively, we just need to sum up the contribution to each cluster and